BlakeDC/MobilePortfolio/README.md

 5. Run 'npm install --save @sendgrid/mail'

 # IMPORTANT DISCLAIMER
-blog.md, blogPost.md and apple.md require an access token and spaceid before content can be fetched from Contentful.
-These are stored in a .env file.
-For security this file has been removed from this projects code.
-The performance of these pages will be impacted if ran localy.
 This site is intended to be ran on Netlify and environment variables are stored there.
+Attempting to run this site locally will limit functionality.

 ## Overview